lithander/Leorik/README.md

 Size:      1162 LOC
 Strength:  2700 Elo
 ```
 [__Version 2.2__](https://github.com/lithander/Leorik/releases/tag/2.2) adds a mobility term to the evaluation: Each  non-pawn piece receives bonus cp based on the number of non-capture moves it can make (up to a cap) multiplied with a small, constant cp value.
-The other changes address irregularities observed with the last version: Null-Move pruning in pawn endgames has been disabled because of the increased risk of missing Zugzwang.
-The replacement scheme of the transposition table has been rewritten to better protect deep nodes against being overwritten which should improve the time-to-depth in long time-control games.
+Other changes address irregularities observed with the last version: Null-Move pruning in pawn endgames has been disabled because of the increased risk of missing Zugzwang.
+The replacement scheme of the Transposition Table has been rewritten to better protect deep nodes in matches using long time-control settings.
 The time-control logic has been completely rewritten to improve performance in matches without per-move increment.
 Leorik 2.2 gains about 100 Elo in strength.

 ```